 That said, it punches way above what its size would suggest, producing deep bass, sparkling highs, and a lush midrange.
 While most wireless speakers sound OK, the Mini II proves that small speakers don’t need to compromise on sound and other Bose conveniences like a charging pad.

 - ALL-AROUND SOUND: Dual drivers arranged back-to-back in combination with passive bass radiators deliver intense 360°...

 - BREATHTAKING BASS: With BassUP Technology a customized digital signal processor first analyzes, then enhances your...

 - SOUND AND LIGHT IN HARMONY: Watch a halo of LEDs phase, pulse, and shine with the rhythm of your music for a completely...

-The Soundcore Flare is an amazing value in the sub-$100 wireless speaker segment.
+The Soundcore Flare is an amazing value wireless speaker.
 Competitors like the UE Boom (listed above) give the Flare a run for its money in terms of build quality, but the Flare's sound quality is worth mentionable.

 There’s very little to criticize the Charge 3 for.
 Its robust design means it doesn’t really give off the impression of being a premium product, but on the whole, its audio performance would beg to differ.